hackur/always-on-ai-assistant/README.md

 - **Modular Architecture**: Easily extensible with new capabilities and integrations
 - **Multiple LLM Support**: Compatible with various Large Language Models (Ollama, OpenAI, Anthropic, etc.)
 - **Customizable Prompts**: Configure how the assistant responds with template-based prompting
+- **Voice Profiles**: Customize the assistant's voice with predefined or custom voice profiles
+- **Logging System**: Comprehensive logging with timestamped log files for each session
 - **Environment Configuration**: Simple setup through environment variables and configuration files
 - **Cross-Platform**: Works on macOS, Linux, and Windows